centreon/centreon-archived/doc/en/release_notes/centreon-2.8/centreon-2.8.25.rst

 ###################
 =======

-Introduction to a new banner to preparate the next releases.
+Introduction to a new banner to prepare the next releases.
 This feature must be enabled for each user.
 After the update, users will be asked to activate or not this feature.
 New banner will appear after refresh of the page.
 A rollback is still possible through the "My account" menu.

 Enhancements